ITLimJiaWei/ID-ASG-2/README.md

 <h2>Acknowledgements</h2>

 1. Lee Wen Kang , Y1 IT Student and Friend: He helped me out with some of my enquiries on the assignment and also assisted me in testing the API i had chosen as I had quite a bit of trouble getting it to work initially.

+2. Parts of this website was inspired by https://starwars.fandom.com/wiki/Main_Page